 The Space Shuttle was only technically re-usable.
 It flunked the real test with dramatic consequences for cost.
 The real test of reusability is often described as more akin to a 737.
 Can you fly it, land it, and take off again with a very short turnaround window.
 Think Southwest Airlines.
 But if you had to take apart a 737 plane after each flight, inspect and polish every part, and reassemble it, we would have today precisely five of them flying around the United States with flights only every few months and not the hundreds of aircraft completing several thousand flights a day, moving millions a year (at least during a non-pandemic ‘normal’ year).

 Gaining access to space has faced this fundamental conundrum when it comes to cost.
-We either discard the rocket completely or we have to rebuild it from scratch.
+Before SpaceX, we either discarded the rocket completely or we have to rebuild it from scratch.

 The 737 analogy (e.g. that launching into space is expensive because we effectively have to build a 737 and then throw it away after each flight) is only partly accurate.
 A better description would point out that most of what that notional 737 carries would be fuel with passengers and cargo limited to just what you can stuff into the pilot’s cabin.

 Getting into space used to be enormously expensive with very little chance of getting to scale.
 That is why the accomplishments of the last few years have been so important and the potential milestones on the near-term horizon may well be revolutionary.